heuwerk/UpdateProton/README.md

 # UpdateProton
 A simple shell script that checks for and installs the latest version of *GE-Proton*.

+**Note:**
+Due to the renaming of the Upstream project from `Proton-x.xx-GE` to `GE-Proton`, the query of the installed versions is not performed correctly.

+It is recommended to delete all Proton-GE version before GE-Proton7 for the script to work without errors.

 ## Features
 - Check for latest versions of *GE-Proton*
 - Interactive usage